 At Bathampton Primary we encourage families to travel actively to school wherever practical – by bike, scooter or on foot.
 We understand that there are lots of improvements that could be made to safety for pedestrians and cyclists on the roads on the way to school and are lobbying hard to make these happen.

 The Safer Routes to School Group is run by parents who have children of different ages at the school with regular input from both school management and children.
-We visit school council at least annually to ask for feedback from pupils about our plans and for help with our winter ‘hands-up’ pupil travel surveys.
+We visit school council at least annually to include members in our working group – we ask for feedback from pupils about our plans and for help with our ‘hands-up’ pupil travel surveys.

 We record our activities on a school travel plan that is hosted online by national accreditation organisation Modeshift Stars.
 The council is asking all schools to record their plans in this way so that there is consistency of approach.

 If any parents would like to join our group, please get in contact via SafeRoutes@Bathampton.bwmat.org

-What are our road safety priorities?
+What are our road safety priorities for improvement?

 The response was clear – parents were most concerned about crossings on the canal bridge, from the George and outside school, followed by safety on fast local roads (Mill Lane and Warminster Road).

 website by evolve